Voters approve continuation of SPLOST

 The vote means that the county can continue to charge a 1% tax to virtually all retail sales in the county, the revenue of which will fund numerous capital projects across the county and within its municipalities.
 The term of the SPLOST is six years, and the current iteration of the SPLOST was set to expire at the end of March.

 County officials anticipate collecting $119 million in total revenue over the term of the SPLOST.
 Of that, the county will collect the lion’s share of the revenue, 62%.
-The actual amount collected will depend on the health of the national economy.

-Had the SPLOST failed, the county would have had to wait one year before putting it on the ballot again.
-In the meantime, the county and municipalities would have had to consider how to deal with the loss of the revenue stream, even if that meant raising property taxes.
+The rest is split among the county’s municipalities including Bremen mostly by population.

+In the past, Bremen has received an inconsequential amount from the Carroll County SPLOST — less than $50,000 over six years, because it’s Carroll County population is so small.
+But the city has consistently argued that it’s commercial area in the county contributes a much larger piece to the SPLOST pie than it was receiving in return.

+The small amount that Bremen was receiving made it difficult for the city to maintain the infrastructure needed by the businesses in the Carroll County part of the city, said Bremen City Manager Perry Hicks.
+This cycle Carroll County officials listened to the arguments and the city will receive an estimated $600,000 over six years from the Carroll County SPLOST, he said.

 Proponents of the SPLOST consider it “the fairest tax” because it is applied equally to purchases within the county, including sales to persons who visit.
-County officials estimate that a full 30% of the tax is paid by visitors to the county, including those who stop as they pass through along Interstate 20.
+County officials estimate that a full 30% of the tax is paid by visitors to the county, including those who stop as they pass through along Interstate 20 in Bremen.

 The county has planned several projects for its share of the SPLOST, including those mentioned by Morgan.
 In addition, the county plans continuing improvements to Little Tallapoosa, John Tanner and Moore’s Bridge parks with splash pads, camping facilities, and walking and hiking trails.
 Likewise, the county recreation department will continue to enhance playground equipment, track renovations and field upgrades.